GREEN PARTY OF THE UNITED STATES -

 change versus militant revolutionary change.
 Many of the SP members

-could easily be members of
+could easily be members

 the left-wing faction of the Democratic Party.
 Unlike most of